HiceS/format-wavefront-obj/README.md

 simply parse obj files and write obj files based off of vertex and traingle data.

+Does not support multi obj file reading and writing at the moment but might in the future -- make a request on github if needed.

 ## Format description

 - vertices: Stores vertex positions (v).